Masa Tsujino - Chief Flight Instructor, Class 1 Flight Instructor, Pilot Examiner

-With over 4,000 hours of teaching experience, Masa is our most senior flight instructor.
+With over 4,500 hours of teaching experience, Masa is our most senior flight instructor.
 A former mountain guide in Switzerland, now the father of a little boy and a commercial pilot with a seaplane rating, his experience with a wide range of students makes him a mentor to our less experienced instructors.
 He excels at asking the right questions and using the right words to help students improve their performance.
 Born in Japan, he is able to help ESL students from that country throughout their training while improving their English.

 Arnaud began his journey in aviation in France in 1998 where he attained his Private Pilots License.
 In 2005, while flying on the side, he started working as a Software Engineer.
 In 2007, Arnaud started teaching Computer Programming Languages at the Universite de Lorraine.
 He later decided to combine his passions of flying and teaching; he moved to Canada and attained his Commercial License, and his Instructor Rating with the guidance of our CFI, Masafumi.
-Arnaud has over 2000 hours of flying experience and brings to the school a friendly and professional attitude.
+Arnaud has over 3000 hours of flying experience and brings to the school a friendly and professional attitude.

-Aaron Lo - Class 4 Flight Instructor
+Michael Cowman - Class 4 Flight Instructor

-Thierry Millere - Class 3 Flight Instructor
+Suji Seo - Class 4 Flight Instructor

-Amy Pal - Class 3 Flight Instructor
+Jeff Chou - Class 4 Flight Instructor

 Anthony Kokai-Kuun - Air Taxi Operations Manager, Chief Pilot